Emma04052003/corpus-docs/docs/documentation/99-faq.md

 ## Where are my documents stored?

-If you use the service from ULiège, your documents are stored in the University Data Center manager by SEGI.
+If you use the service from ULiège, your documents are stored in the University Data Center managed by SEGI.